INNOVATIVE LEADER PODCAST

 In this episode, Christy and David interview a special guest, Tina White.
 Tina provides a unique perspective based on her business experience as a CPA blended with the real world of owning an HVAC company.

-Today, Tina is a business coach and owner of Panaramic, http://www.panaramicacadamy.com They shine a light on why it is tough to let go.
+Today, Tina is a business coach and owner of Panoramic Academy, https://www.panoramicacademy.com/ They shine a light on why it is tough to let go.

 Are you ready to start having those tough conversations as a leader?
 Or are you still trying to avoid the conflict that comes with them?
 As a leader, you must learn to be courageous enough to have tough conversations that are of much interest to an organization’s operations.